MingFei2001/pokecli/README.md

 > Still work in progress

 a script that print pokemon sprite to terminal.
 Purely aesthetic.
 This is a spin written in C for better compatability and raw performance.
 This program will only be tested on debian linux so compatability on other systems relies on contribution.
+Please feel free to raise an issue as you see fit.

 # Basic build instruciton

+This will compile the code into a single binary that you can use.

 ```bash
 git clone https://github.com/MingFei2001/pokecli.git --depth=1 # save some time